 Another way to monetize your course is by selling products or services related to the topic.
 These could be digital products, physical goods, or services you already offer.

 Platforms like CustomerHub allow you to integrate e-commerce tools like Stripe for ease of processing payments and managing sales.
+These types of creation platforms streamline your setup so you can focus more on content.

 6.3 Join Affiliate Marketing